 The Church and Wellesley area of Toronto is known as The Gay Village.
 For the LGBTQ+ community, it is the place to eat, drink, and party.
 It’s also considered “ground zero” for the annual Pride Parade — one of the largest pride events in the world.
 Woody’s and its sister bar Sailor are the most established and raucous bars on the strip.
 Other venues include The Lodge and Church St. Garage.

 But if moving to Toronto is in the cards, you’ll need to figure out how you’ll get there.
 Moving can be a complicated process and will always include some element of stress.
-But there are certainly ways to avoid some hassles.
+There are certainly ways to avoid some hassles, however.
 Do you prefer to have someone do all the heavy lifting for you?
 Are you looking for cheap movers in Toronto specifically?
-If you give yourself enough time, get properly organized, and plan well, chances are you can transfer your life and belongings to your new home safely, efficiently, and with the right moving solution.
+If you give yourself enough time, get properly organized, and plan well, chances are, you can transfer your life and belongings to your new home safely, efficiently, and with the right moving solution.
 Here are some moving choices to look into:

-When money is no object and you want to limit your time and effort, a full-service mover is your best bet.
+When money is no object and you want to limit your time and effort, full-service movers are your best bet.
 They can provide as little or as much service as you want to pay for.
-A mover can even pack and unpack your house for you.
+Full-service movers can even pack and unpack your house for you.
 It’s your priciest option, but if you have the financial means, it will also be your path of least resistance.
 The key is to do plenty of research first and make sure all important details are documented between you and the mover, so there are no loose ends or surprises along the way.

 Portable Moving Containers

 If you’re looking for a more flexible and less stressful way to make your move to Toronto, consider moving with PODS portable moving and storage containers.
 There are different container sizes to choose from, and they are delivered straight to your driveway.
 The beauty of this is that you can take your time packing and loading at your own pace.
-When you are all loaded up, give them a call, and PODS will pick up the container and take it directly to your new home in Toronto.
+And when you’re all loaded up, give them a call, and PODS will pick up the containers and take them directly to your new home in Toronto.

-If things change and you need the container to be stored for any length of time, there’s a secure and convenient PODS Storage Centre nearby, as well.
+If things change and you need the containers to be stored for any length of time, there’s a secure and convenient PODS Storage Centre nearby, as well.

 If you are planning to move to or from a large metropolitan city like Toronto, you might want to opt for PODS City Service.
-Your container will stay on a truck with our unique PODZILLAⓇ lift system, and our certified drivers will stay 4 hours for loading — extra hours can be added, if required, of course.
-Our drivers will handle parking and secure the proper permits.
-And your PODS driver will stay with the container while you load or unload, defending against tickets or any threat to your belongings.
+Your container will stay on a truck with the unique PODZILLAⓇ lift system, and the PODS certified driver will stick around until the job is done.
+That means PODS will handle parking and secure the proper permits.
+And your driver will stay with the container while you load or unload, defending against tickets or any threat to your belongings.
 This is an especially great choice if you’re moving solo to the Toronto area.

 Tony Caradonna is a freelance writer who lives with his wife in Toronto, ON.
-A more recent PODS Blog contributor, Tony loves exploring the world and immersing himself in exciting locales with his travel guitar and Michelin guide in hand.
+Tony loves exploring the world and immersing himself in exciting locales with his travel guitar and Michelin guide in hand.
 When not travelling, he is either golfing or writing about this most addictive pastime on his blog, TheGolfingLife.ca.